zaboco/elm-draggable/README.md

     }
 ```

-4. Define the message types that will be handled by your application:
+#### 4. Define the message types that will be handled by your application
 - `OnDragBy` is for actually updating the position, taking a `Draggable.Delta` as an argument. `Delta` is just an alias for a tuple of `(Int, Int)` and it represents the distance between two consecutive drag points.
 - `DragMsg` is for handling internal `Drag` state updates.
 ```elm